bunu23/bunu23/README.md

 # 👋 Hello and Welcome!

-## 🌟 About Me:
+## About Me

-👩‍💻 **Primary Tech Stack:** Java with exposure in front-end development.
+Hi there!
+I work mostly with **Java** for backend development, and I am also exploring and working in **Python**.
+I have some experience with front-end development as well.

-🤖 **Currently Exploring:** Machine Learning
+- **Languages:** Java, Python, JavaScript

-📚 **Curious Explorer:** Committed to continuous learning and seeking opportunities to expand knowledge.
+- **Learning:** - I am constantly picking up new skills and taking on fresh projects.

-🧩 **Analytical Problem Solver:** Enjoys breaking down complex challenges and applying innovative solutions.
+- **Teamwork:** I value collaboration and believe in working together to solve problems.

-🤝 **Team Player:** Collaboration is key!
+## Beyond Coding 👩‍🍳

-👩‍🍳 **Culinary Aficionado:** When I am not coding, you’ll often find me in the kitchen!
-I absolutely love cooking—it’s my creative outlet and a delightful way to unwind.
-Who knows, I might just cook up an innovative idea for a fantastic app someday! 🍲✨
+When I am not coding, you will likely find me in the kitchen.
+Cooking is my creative outlet—a place to unwind and sometimes even spark inspiration for my next project.

 ## 🚀 My Skills: